 Fire Protection for the property will come from the Hooks Volunteer Fire Department.
-A Mutual Aid, Interlocal Agreement exists between the cities of Hooks & New Boston,

-Texas and Red River Army Depot (RRAD) to provide emergency response services.
+The ISO rating for the Hooks Volunteer Fire Department, at the Duke East Site, is a 6.
+A Mutual Aid, Interlocal Agreement exists between the cities of Hooks & New Boston, Texas and Red River Army Depot (RRAD) to provide emergency response services.
 The ISO rating for RRAD's Fire and Emergency Services is a 2.